highmountaintea/echo-api-server/README.md

 # echo-api

-This simple server will echo back whatever is sent to it.
+This simple server will echo back whatever message it receives.
 It is a pure JSON API server.

 ## Usage